OCamlverse/ocamlverse.github.io/content/windows_support.md

 Nevertheless, OCaml is gradually making a transition towards full Windows support.

-For newcomers the simplest option is to download and run [the latest `setup-diskuv-ocaml-windows_x86_64-<version>.exe`](https://github.com/diskuv/dkml-installer-ocaml/releases/latest) Diskuv OCaml installer.
+For newcomers the simplest option is to download and run the latest DkML [`Windows 64-bit Native Installer`](https://gitlab.com/dkml/distributions/dkml/-/releases/permalink/latest/downloads/setup64nu.exe).

 ## Options

-* [Diskuv-OCaml][diskuv]:
+* [DkML]:
-A distribution of OCaml that uses [MSYS2] for Unix utilities and [Microsoft Visual Studio 2019](https://visualstudio.microsoft.com/vs/) for 100% Windows library compatibility, and has a traditional [`setup.exe`](https://github.com/diskuv/dkml-installer-ocaml/releases/latest) to install.
+A distribution of OCaml that uses [MSYS2] for Unix utilities and [Microsoft Visual Studio 2019](https://visualstudio.microsoft.com/vs/) for 100% Windows library compatibility, and has a traditional `setup.exe` to install.
 The distribution transparently uses Unix utilities so that Windows users do not need to learn Unix.

-  The disadvantages of Diskuv OCaml are:
+  The disadvantages of DkML are:
     * Visual Studio 2019, even though it is automatically installed, is a multi-gigabyte program that requires Administrator permissions to install
     * Only OCaml 4.14.0 is officially supported.
 OCaml 5.x does not yet support Visual Studio.